mgiagnoni/LyraAdminBundle/Resources/doc/index.rst

             tags:
                 -  { name: lyra_admin.model_manager }

+See the file `Resources/config/services.yml`_ in AcmeClassifiedsBundle repository for an example of how to define this service in a bundle configuration file loaded by the bundle extension.

 The tag ``lyra_admin.model_manager`` allows LyraAdminBundle to recognize the service as model manager and appropriately configure it.
 Finally change the configuration of the ``Listing`` model to use your custom manager::